SIXPACK: Securing Internet eXchange Points Against Curious onlooKers

 How can a member leverage the functionalities of a centralized RS without disclosing its export policies?

-A privacy-preserving route dispatching service.
+A privacy-preserving advanced route dispatching service.

 Based on provable security guarantees and recent developments in Secure Multi-Party Computation (SMPC).